How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 With so much information out there, being able to rely on advanced technologies in an accessible way is a plus when it comes to creating a dashboard. datapine’s dashboard designer offers advanced technologies such as predictive analytics and artificial intelligence to take your analysis one step further.

 On one hand, predictive analytics tools enable users to analyze current and historical data and generate accurate predictions of what is likely to happen in the future.
-This is a very useful technology to include in your dashboards as it allows you to prepare your strategies and resources accordingly.
+This technology is very useful as it allows you to prepare your strategies and resources accordingly.
 On the other hand, with the help of machine learning and AI, your dashboards can also include intelligent data alerts.
 These alerts are programmed to notify users when a predefined goal is reached or when an anomaly occurs.
 This eliminates the pain of manually checking the data to see if anything changed, significantly improving the dashboard usage experience.

 11. Ensure Your Dashboard Is Mobile-Optimized